AKM Exhibited Automotive Current Sensor Solutions at PCIM Europe 2025

 Current sensor for automotive on-board chargers and DC/DCs

-AKM will exhibit its CZ39 current sensor series that is highly compatible with SiC/GaN power devices.
-A demonstrator at the booth visualizes the high-speed triangular wave current measurement that simulates the steep current time change rate (dI/dt) required in systems using SiC or GaN.
+AKM exhibited its CZ39 current sensor series that is highly compatible with SiC/GaN power devices.
+A demonstrator at the booth visualized the high-speed triangular wave current measurement that simulated the steep current time change rate (dI/dt) required in systems using SiC or GaN.

-In collaboration with Silicon Austria Labs (SAL), AKM has developed an eFuse system that solves the challenges of protection systems using conventional mechanical fuses.
-AKM is currently introducing a concept of the eFuse technology that aims to significantly improve safety and reduce the cost of systems such as on-board chargers (OBCs) in automobiles.
+In collaboration with Silicon Austria Labs (SAL), AKM developed an eFuse system that addressed the challenges of protection systems using conventional mechanical fuses.
+AKM introduced a concept of the eFuse technology that aimed to significantly improve safety and reduce the cost of systems such as on-board chargers (OBCs) in automobiles.

 Coreless current sensor IC for AC servo controls

-In addition, the company will showcase an AC servomotor control demonstrator utilizing the CQ36, a coreless current sensor IC with a delta-sigma digital output function.
+In addition, the company showcased an AC servomotor control demonstrator utilizing the CQ36, a coreless current sensor IC with a delta-sigma digital output function.

-This technology, while maintaining a resolution equivalent to that of shunt resistors, presents a new solution that significantly reduces heat generation by approximately 1/10th.
-It can greatly contribute to the miniaturization of AC servo motors and robots.
+This technology, while maintaining a resolution equivalent to that of shunt resistors, presented a new solution that significantly reduced heat generation by approximately 1/10th.
+It could greatly contribute to the miniaturization of AC servo motors and robots.

 Coreless current sensor for traction inverters